HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Password Sync TS.md

+---
-# Troubleshoot AD Password Sync
+title: Troubleshoot AD Password Sync
+---
 Occasionally, the Office 365 portal will report that there is an issue with the password sync from the on-prem AD server.

 ## Prerequisites